-On the ground floor, there is a small shop and on the upper floors, you can find the tiny tea rooms.
+On the ground floor, there is a small shop and on the upper floors, you can find tiny tea rooms.
 Each floor can only accommodate one table, so make sure to book ahead.

 My experience started through a steep spiral staircase that got me upstairs.
 The walls were nicely decorated with pictures of the building from the past.

-Then, I picked my tea.
+Then, I selected my tea.

 Niels, the owner, brought some jars from the shop downstairs and provided recommendations.